LuiseFreese/espc25/labs/lab-5.md

 The scopes you'll use can also help to structure your flow a bit better.

-The editor looks a bit different know, but our friend Matthew Devaney has a top notch [article](https://www.matthewdevaney.com/power-automate-coding-standards-for-cloud-flows/power-automate-standards-error-handling/) as part of his [Power Automate Coding Standards](https://www.matthewdevaney.com/power-automate-coding-standards-for-cloud-flows/).
+The editor looks a bit different now, but our friend Matthew Devaney has a top notch [article](https://www.matthewdevaney.com/power-automate-coding-standards-for-cloud-flows/power-automate-standards-error-handling/) as part of his [Power Automate Coding Standards](https://www.matthewdevaney.com/power-automate-coding-standards-for-cloud-flows/).

 ### Agent flows in Copilot Studio